X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Summary and future prospects

 The Pan-STARRS1 Surveys (PS1) have been made possible through contributions of the Institute for Astronomy, the University of Hawaii, the Pan-STARRS Project Office, the Max-Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the University of Edinburgh, Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, the National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, the National Science Foundation under Grant No. AST-1238877, the University of Maryland, and Eotvos Lorand University (ELTE) and the Los Alamos National Laboratory.

 We are grateful to Chien-Hsiu Lee for useful comments.
 This work was supported in part by JSPS KAKENHI grants 16K05295 (NO) and JP15K17610 (SU).
-YI is financially supported by a Grant-in-Aid for JSPS Fellows (16J02333). \end{ack}
+YI is supported by Rikkyo University Special Fund for Research (SFR).
+This work is supported in part by the Ministry of Science and Technology of Taiwan (grant MOST 106-2628-M-001-003-MY3) and by Academia Sinica (grant AS-IA-107-M01).
+We thank the anonymous referee for useful suggestions. \end{ack}